KarlRisager/KarlRisager/README.md

 ### Hi there 👋

 My name is Karl Skarsholm Risager.
-I'm an university student studying machine learning and datascience at the University of Copenhagen.
+I'm a university student studying machine learning and datascience at the University of Copenhagen.

 I also currently teach at the datascience course at the university of Copenhagen as a TA.